zliu250/Projects/Recursion/README.md

 # Recursion algorithm

-This program an image in 2d int array form.
-Given the boundary and the fill number, the 2d array will recursively fill out the array with in the boundary.
+This program fills an image in 2d int array form.
+Given the boundary and the fill number, the 2d array will recursively fill out the array within the boundary.

 ## build
     make all